 One of the important advantages of the development is that the surface treatment of nanoparticles with biocompatible compounds did not change their basic properties.
 This ensures high accuracy of delivery and wireless electrostimulation of cells and tissues.

-We managed to demonstrate control over cell activity using magnetoelectric nanoparticles.
+We have succeeded in demonstrating control over cellular activity using magnetoelectric nanoparticles.
 We can stimulate the growth of healthy cells and suppress the activity of malignant cells.
 In the future, this approach could radically change approaches to cancer therapy and regenerative medicine.

-Scientists from several leading scientific centers of Russia took part in the study, including the Institute of Cytology and Genetics SB RAS, the G.K.
-Boreskov Institute of Catalysis and the Vladimir Zelman Center for Neurobiology and Neurorehabilitation.
+Scientists from several leading scientific centers in Russia took part in the study, including the Institute of Cytology and Genetics of the Siberian Branch of the Russian Academy of Sciences, the G.K.
+Boreskov Institute of Catalysis, and the Vladimir Zelman Center for Neurobiology and Neurorehabilitation.

 The results of the study are published in the authoritative journal ACS Applied Materials & Interfaces, which confirms the high scientific level of the development.
 The project received support from the Russian Science Foundation.